-Grade of 'C' or better in BIOL 300, or instructor permission.
+"C" or higher in BIOL 300 or instructor permission

 BIOL 425: General Physiology

 Chemical and physical functions of organisms including maintenance of homeostasis, water balance, metabolism, movement, gas exchange, and hormonal regulation, with emphasis on human systems and comparisons to other animals and to plants.
 Analysis of current literature and case studies, use of relevant instrumentation, and interpretation of data.
 Includes a service learning component.